 - complete or partial obstruction of the esophagus;

-- inflammation of the tissues and the risk of developing necrosis;
+- tissue inflammation and the risk of necrosis;

 4. in the stomach or small intestine

 - increasing symptoms and worsening of condition;